LightningK0ala/voltage-api-sdk/README.md

 #### `createPaymentRequest(params, pollingConfig?)`

 Create a new payment request (invoice) and wait for it to be ready.
+Payment IDs are automatically generated if not provided.
 This method automatically handles the polling logic to wait for the payment to be generated.

 **Lightning Payment Request:**